matheus-ft/data-structures/double-ended-queue/darray.md

  The main operations available on a deque are:
  * push (appends data to the end of the sequence)
  * pop (retrieves, by remotion, data from the end of the sequence)
- * inject (inserts data in the beggining of the sequence)
+ * inject (inserts data in the begining of the sequence)
  * eject (retrieves, by remotion, data from the beggining of the sequence)

  It should be noted that this names specifically might be switched depending on the language, programmer, or book author.